Phone Scams

 - Don't make hasty decisions or payments during a call.
 Take time to research and consider offers.

-- Discuss the call with friends and family before agreeing to anything.
+- Discuss the call with friends and family before making any decisions.

 - Educate yourself and family members about common tactics used in fraud.